richard-smith-67/aspCoreIntro/README.md

 To run:

-cmd into program folder
+cmd into program folder and:

-dotnet restore
+dotnet restore (this will install required dependencies specified in project.json)
-dotnet watch run

-This will start up a file watcher and web server
+dotnet watch run (this will start up a file watcher and compile/run the code)